johngreenfield/catalyst/README.md

 Thank you for your interest in contributing to Catalyst!

 ## To-Do List
-- [X] Set up the GitHub repository for the Catalyst project.

-- [X] Initialize the local Git repository and connect it to GitHub.

-- [X] Create the basic project structure (frontend and backend folders).

-- [X] Obtain a Gemini API key from Google AI Studio.

-- [X] Implement a basic HTML/CSS/JavaScript frontend.

-- [X] Develop the backend to securely call the Gemini API.

-- [X] Integrate the frontend with the backend using fetch or XMLHttpRequest.

-- [X] Implement the Task Breakdown feature.

-- [ ] Test the Task Breakdown feature thoroughly.

-- [X] Implement the Tone Analysis feature.

-- [X] Implement the "Formalizer" (Text Rephrasing/Style Adjustment) feature.

 - [ ] Test the Tone Analysis and Formalizer feature thoroughly.

 - [ ] Implement the Brain Dump Organizer feature.

-- [X] Implement the "Meal Muse" (Recipe Suggestions) feature.
+- [ ] Implement the Playlist Generator feature.

-- [ ] Add comprehensive error handling.

-- [ ] Prompt improvement and testing in AI Studio
+- [ ] Prompt improvement and testing in AI Studio.

+- [ ] Add ability to choose between Gemini and ChatGPT, different models etc.

 - [ ] Focus on UI/UX refinements, particularly for accessibility and simplicity.